VU-Cog-Sci/prfpytools/README.md

 # prfpy_tools
-Tools for preprocessing, postprocessing, and visualization of results from prfpy.
+Marco Aqil's tools for preprocessing, postprocessing, and visualization of results from prfpy.

 ## Requirements
  - prfpy